sagemath/trac_to_gh/Issue 8536.md

 # Issue 8536: Change SAGE" to "Sage" in output

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8536

 Original creator: cremona